talos/caustic/README.md

 #### Why? ####

 Microscraper is designed to give wider access to obscure public data.
 The microscraper format makes it easy to quickly design and test a scraper that extracts a few pieces of information from behind several layers of obfuscation.
-See <a href="examples.md">the examples</a>.
+See [the examples](examples.md).